isomerpages/moe-westwoodsec/_explore/Direct School Admission.md

 *   Innovation/(Social) entrepreneurship experiences (which may include related competitions)
 *   Interest in Science Technology Engineering and Mathematics (STEM), including sustainability issues

-*   Background in coding/programming
+*   Background in coding/programming&nbsp;
 *   Leadership positions held in school

 #### **Learning for Life Programme (Arts for Life!)**

-*   Applications who apply for DSA in Westwood’s **Learning for Life Programme (Arts for Life!)** will have to go through audition in the specific art form via in-person audition held in Westwood Secondary School.
+*   Applications who apply for DSA in Westwood’s&nbsp;**Learning for Life Programme (Arts for Life!)**&nbsp;will have to go through audition in the specific art form via in-person audition held in Westwood Secondary School.

-*   Applicants will need to **be present for the audition**.
+*   Applicants will need to&nbsp;**be present for the audition**.
 The school will only consider re-scheduling the in-person audition for applicants who are unwell (e.g. tested COVID-19 positive).

 **Concert Band**